The purpose of this test is to evaluate the operation of an engine piezoelectric knock sensor when subjected to a simulated engine knock.

 This known good waveform has the following characteristics:

 A motor vehicle petrol engine is expected to produce a good power output with minimal fuel consumption and exhaust emissions.
-It is therefore important that the mapping of the ignition advance curve is as near to detonation, Knocking/pinking as possible.
+It is therefore important that the mapping of the ignition advance curve is as near to detonation, knocking/pinking as possible.
 The optimal point at which the spark plug ignites the air/fuel mixture is just before detonation occurs.
 It is inevitable that at certain times and under certain conditions detonation will occur.
-The frequency of the vibration caused by this is about 15 kHz.

 Detonation is damaging to the engine and if unchecked it will cause hot spots within the combustion chamber which will lead to component failure.